deveshm/connormcgarr.github.io/_posts/2020-08-23-examining-xfg.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG11.png" alt="">

 We won't get into the technical details about what happens here, as this post isn't built around CFG and Morten's blog already explains what will happen.
 But essentially, at a high level, this function will check the CFG bitmap for the `Source.exe` process and determine if the `void cfgTest()` function is a valid target (a.k.a if it's in the bitmap).
 Obviously this function hasn't been overwritten, so we should have no problems here.
-After stepping through the function, control flow should transfter back to the `void cfgTest()` function seamlessly.
+After stepping through the function, control flow should transfer back to the `void cfgTest()` function seamlessly.

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG12a.png" alt="">